This post was last updated on October 29th, 2020 at 03:00 am

 -

 Secondly, check that you are setting up your diplexer correctly if you are using one with your setup.
-Below is a diagram showing how to connect a diplexer to an Explora 1 assuming the Explora 1 is your primary decoder for the XV.
-Always remember that your diplexer must be placed at the back of the decoder.
+Below is a diagram showing how to connect a diplexer to an Explora 1, assuming the Explora 1 is your primary decoder for the XV.
+Remember that your diplexer must be placed at the back of the decoder.

-For the sake of clarity, you can set up any diplexer in the normal way or reverse method depending on the device.
+For clarity, you can set up any diplexer in the normal way or reverse method, depending on the device.

 Normal usage: